-Based on the above fact, that is interaction with critical amino acid residues present in Mpro binding pocket, Argatroban and Piperacillin were considered for further evaluation.
-Argatroban is used as a selective thrombin inhibitor (1-100 mg/mL) and exhibit 100% bioavailability after intravenous (IV) injection.
-It shows plasma half-life 39-51 min and 65% of drug eliminated through faeces and 22% through urine.
-Mainly it is used for the management of ischemic stroke, coronary artery disease and unstable angina pectoris.
-Piperacillin is a class of broad-spectrum penicillin antibiotics exhibiting biological half-life 36-72 min.
-From literature survey, the volume of distribution for this molecule was found to be 101 mL/kg, and in neonates, 50 mg/kg (5 min infusion) was found after IV administration without any significant toxicity.
-10 The above pharmaceutical profile infers that these molecules can be repurposed safely for developing new therapy against COVID-19.
+Based on the above fact, that is interaction with critical amino acid residues present in M{pro} binding pocket, Argatroban and Piperacillin were considered for further evaluation.
+Pharmacological properties of these molecules depict Argatroban is used as a selective thrombin inhibitor (Commercially available doses 1 mg/mL to 100 mg/mL) and exhibit 100% bioavailability after intravenous injection.
+It shows plasma half-life 39 - 51 min and 65% of drug eliminated through faeces and 22% of drug eliminated through urine.
+Mainly it is used for the management of Ischemic Stroke, Coronary Artery Disease, and Unstable Angina Pectoris.
+Piperacillin is a class of broad-spectrum penicillin antibiotics exhibiting biological half-life 36 - 72 minutes.
+From literature survey, the volume of distribution for this molecule was found to be 101 mL/kg, and in neonates, 50 mg/kg (5-minute infusion) was found after intravenous administration without any significant toxicity.
+The above pharmaceutical profile infers that these molecules can be re-purposed safely for developing new therapy against COVID-19.

 Considering the above properties of these molecules, we undertake molecular dynamics strategies in order to evaluate the stability of these two protein-ligand complexes.
 A 5 ns simulation was conducted, and from the trajectory, various parameters like RMSD, RMSF, were calculated (Figure 4).
 Mean backbone RMSD of 0.1nm and 0.16 nm were found for Argatroban and Piperacillin, respectively.
 The mean RMSD of the protein-ligand complex was found to be 0.25 and 0.2 nm, respectively.
 RMSF plot depicts no significantly abnormal fluctuations in binding site residues.
 In addition to analyze the compactness of the system radius of gyration (Rg) plot was calculated (Figure 4d).
 The h-bond interaction observed during 5ns simulation was plotted against time in nano second and shown in Figure 4e.